 6.Palliative surgery: Palliative surgery is employed to treat advanced cancers.
 For example, there are some cases where cancer in the abdomen may grow marginally to obstruct the intestine.
 In such cases, palliative surgery can be used to eliminate the blockage to minimize pain and discomfort.

 7. Supportive Surgery: As the name suggests, supportive surgery is done to support other types of cancer treatment.

 8. Restorative (reconstructive) Surgery: This particular type of surgery is used to restore the patient's looks or function of the organ or body part after the surgery.
 Breast reconstruction and mastectomy are some of the most common examples of restorative surgery.

 How much is the cost of cancer surgery in India?

 The cost of cancer surgery in India is significantly lower than in countries such as the US and UK.
-For example, in India, the cost of cancer surgery is USD 8000, the cost of radiotherapy is USD 5000, and the cost of chemotherapy is 1500/cycle.
+For example, in India, the cost of cancer surgery is USD 2900 and the cost of chemotherapy is USD 400/cycle.